 Farallon DiskPaper

 In the Fall of 1990 journalists started mentioning a new product from Farallon.
-That corporation, a commercial spin-off of the Berkeley Macintosh Users Group (BMUG), successfully marketed products such as the PhoneNET LocalTalk cabling system and the MacRecorder/SoundEdit microphone system.
+MacWEEK was first ; the phrasing of its September 25th headline (“You Won’t Need Glue”) was a reference to the dominant player in the electronic document space, Solutions Inc’s Glue.
+(CEO Tom Evslin has a great narrative of how that early print-to-disk application came to be.)
+Farallon, which was essentially a commercial spin-off of the Berkeley Macintosh Users Group (BMUG), successfully marketed products such as PhoneNET LocalTalk cabling and the MacRecorder/SoundEdit microphone system.
 Their new idea was a “print to disk” utility — the precursor to the ubiquitous PDF standard which Adobe would usher in 1993 with Acrobat.
 It was called DiskPaper, and it never shipped.

 […]